 The one simple solution is Grapefruit Seed Extract (GSE).

 I have been using Grapefruit Seed Extract since 2013 with nothing but positive results.
 I first purchased a bottle during my freshmen year of college when I was especially concerned about getting sick from constantly spending time in university dorms, buses, and classrooms.
-That year, I never once fell sick.
+That year, I never once felt sick.
 All it took was 10 drops a day mixed into a glass of water and I felt great.

 I wasn’t feeling great earlier this week (sore throat and a runny nose) so I ordered a new bottle of liquid Grapefruit Seed Extract through Amazon and had it delivered on Thursday.
 I started taking it two days ago and I am already feeling much better. 🙂